iaspisw/iaspisw.github.io/README.md

 Email: iaspisw@outlook.com

 ### Research Experience:
-Hong Kong University of Science and Technology Research Intern
-Advisor: Prof. Tong Zhang
-• Conducted research on music generation by natural language processing method.
-Accelerated the neural network training process using GPU, handled version incompatibility between Tensorflow and CUDA.
-Built TMUX for running multiple terminal sessions offline.
+Conducted research on music generation by natural language processing method.
 Optimized and remodeled current music generation models: Music VAE and Music Transformer from the Google Magenta Project.

 ### To be finished: